GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 * **EXIT**, **END**, **=x** - terminate the whole review session
 * **RECALL**, **RETRIEVE** - recall the prior command
 * **e** - edit/display an entry (make sure you are on the front of the line for that entry)
 * **PA** - Program attention key which allows you to break out of a running program.
-Mapped to **CTRL-A** and then **1** (rease control before entering 1).
-It is also avaiable in the keyboard overly menu in the c3270 emulator
+Mapped to **CTRL-A** and then **1** (release control before entering 1).
+It is also available in the keyboard overly menu in the c3270 emulator
 * **RESET** - If the keyboard becomes unresponsive while in ISPF like tools this will reset it so you can use it again.
-Availble on the c3270 keyboard overlay menu, not sure the key binding (Esc?)
+Available on the c3270 keyboard overlay menu, not sure the key binding (Esc?)
 * **CLEAR** - Clear the display screen.
 Mapped to **Ctrl-C** and available on the c3270 emulator key map menu.

 # Directory Structure (the unzip location)